artur-fy/private_reverse_geocoder/README.md

 # private_reverse_geocoder
-Client and server scripts to do reverse geocoding using HintlessPIR
+Client and server scripts to do street name reverse geocoding using HintlessPIR The currently supports a database of Beijing Street names.